Kevinlzs/ChatGPT-Slack-Bot/README.md

-# Slack-Bot
+# ChatGPT-Slack-Bot
-I'm going to make a Slack Bot that messages me I day before what assignments are due in Canvas.
+### This slack bot acts as a ChatGPT bot on Slack.
+I used this tutorial on youtube to make this Slack Bot, https://www.youtube.com/watch?v=qKZLDEIL2r0